Quick Picks

 Adobe XD is winding down: Adobe is no longer actively developing it as a standalone product after the Figma acquisition attempt

-For enterprise design systems, Figma's Dev Mode and component variants are unmatched
+For enterprise design systems, Figma's Dev Mode and component variants are the best we saw

 Budget tip: Figma has a generous free tier for individuals, Canva Free covers most non-designer needs